zhangwei2015/IMonitor/README.md

    1. Before use it, perl(https://www.perl.org/get.html)
    2. Before use it,R(http://www.r-project.org/) need to be installed. and provide the installation paths for parameter -Rs
-   3. Download the IMonitor.tar.gz to your directory, uncompress it. tar -zxvf IMonitor.tar.gz
+   3. Download the IMonitor-1.4.0.tar.gz to your directory, uncompress it. tar -zxvf IMonitor-1.4.0.tar.gz

+# Version 1.4.0

 # Usage
+   Note:  for the usage of 1.4.0, please see the new Readme in IMonitor-1.4.0.tar.gz!!!

 ###1.
 Create shell